Alexious-sh/fan-daemon/README.md

 It's a set-it-and-forget-it type thing, unless you want to modify the fan speeds.

 ## How to customize:
-In the project directory open fan_control.h in Code::Blocks or with your favorite editor and modify the following defines:
+Open src/fan_control.h and modify the following defines:

 <code>#define FAN_OFF_TEMP 20</code>